 This is a serious audio tool priced at £260, but there is a trial version.

-If you disagree, have an opinion, had similar issues or found a great way round this please leave your comments.
+If you disagree, have an opinion, had similar issues or found a great way around this please leave your comments.